sbpo/frontend-challenge-weld/README.md

 #### `components/MutateData/UpdateDataPage.tsx`

-Component that renders the editDataform in a "Sidebar", and containing the logic forediting data data.
+Component that renders the editDataform in a "Sidebar", and containing the logic for editing data.
 <br/>

 #### `components/basics/..`